Kawasaki Daishi Heikenji Temple 川崎大師（平間寺）

 An especially photo-worthy structure is the brightly painted octagonal pagoda.
 Most pagodas in Japan have only four sides; thus, this one is an oddity.

 A popular spot for New Year celebrations

 Kawasaki Daishi is a popular destination for Japanese people making their hatsumode, or first visit of the year, to a Shinto shrine or Buddhist temple.
-Around three million people descend upon Kawasaki Daishi during the Japanese New Year holidays.
+Many people visit Kawasaki Daishi during the Japanese New Year holidays.

 Nearby food and shopping

 Nakamise, a street leading up to the temple, has several restaurants and gift shops where you can find adorable daruma dolls, which are a symbol of good fortune and tenacity in Japan.

 * The information on this page may be subject to change due to COVID-19.